railsgirlshh/railsgirlshh.github.com/README.md

 # Rails Girls Guides

-Our aim is to give tools for women to understand technology.
-The Rails Girls events do this by providing a great first experience on building the Internet.

-Rails Girls was founded in end of 2010 in Helsinki.
-Originally intended as a onetime event, we never thought to see so many local chapters all around the world!
-This guide has been put together to help you get started.

-You can use our materials and instructions to roll out your own workshop in your city, workplace or kitchen!
-Read more about Rails Girls at http://railsgirls.com
+This repository is providing german translations for some of the [Rails Girls Guides](http://guides.railsgirls.com).
+You can view the german translations on http://railsgirlshh.github.io.

+These translations were started by [Rails Girls Hamburg](http://railsgirls.com/hamburg).

+We aim to keep this translation as close to the original as possible.
+If you have suggestions to improve the guides or want to contribute a new guide, please do so by providing a pull request to the [original guides](https://github.com/railsgirls/railsgirls.github.com).

+If you would like to help with the german translation, we're happy to receive your pull requests (see below).
+You can email to railsgirlshh@gmail.com or contact [@railsgirlshh](https://twitter.com/railsgirlshh) on twitter if you have questions.

 ## Quick start

-View the guides at http://guides.railsgirls.com or clone this repo and install & run [jekyll](https://github.com/mojombo/jekyll)
+Clone this repo and install & run [jekyll](https://github.com/mojombo/jekyll)

 ### Installing jekyll

 ```
-$ cd railsgirls.github.com
+$ cd railsgirlshh.github.com
 ```

 ```